talofo/namoradinha/scripts/environment/README.md

 3. **Ground Management**:
    - **SharedGroundManager**: Creates and manages a shared ground for the entire level
+   - **GroundVisualManager**: Handles visual representation of ground surfaces
-   - Note: Ground visuals are now primarily handled by the chunk system in StageCompositionSystem
+   - Note: Ground visuals are now primarily handled by the chunk system in StageCompositionSystem, which has replaced the old GroundManager functionality

 4. **Configuration**:
    - **ThemeDatabase**: Collection of all available environment themes